bcgov/smk-cli/docs/create-an-app.md

 ### What's Created

 You'll now have a new folder in the location where `smk create` was executed with the name you supplied.
-The folder contains a checkout of the SMK github repo, a generated cofiguration, and a pre-download of all required node modules.
+The folder contains a checkout of the SMK github repo, a generated configuration, and a pre-download of all required node modules.

 ## Final Steps